lsnidero/keycloak-spid-provider/README.md

 ### Identity Provider configuration

+This section does not work correctly in the web interface

 **XXX** mi chiede client id e clien secret obbligatori (ho messo il nome del realm my-spid)

 1. Select the *Identity Providers* item from the left menu, click on *Add provider*, then select *SPID*;